MicrosoftDocs/microsoft-salescopilot-docs/articles/create-teams-meeting.md

 - You must transcribe the meeting for Copilot for Sales to generate insights.

 If you create a recurring meeting, the Copilot for Sales app is added to all occurrences of the meeting if the above conditions are met.

+> [!NOTE]
+> If your administrator has enabled the [auto-recording capability](auto-record-meeting.md), the meeting is recorded automatically when the Copilot for Sales app is added to the meeting.

 ## Add the Copilot for Sales app manually to a Teams meeting